First Battle of Quảng Trị: Đông Hà

 At dawn on 9 April the PAVN launched an attack, led by tanks, against Firebase Pedro southwest of Quảng Trị.
 The PAVN tanks had outrun their infantry support and 9 tanks were lost in a minefield around Pedro.
 An armored task force of eight M48s and 12 M113s from the ARVN 20th Tank Regiment were despatched from Ái Tử to support the Marines at Pedro.
-At the same time a flight of RVNAF A-1 Skyraiders arrived overhead and destroyed five tanks.
+At the same time a flight of VNAF A-1 Skyraiders arrived overhead and destroyed five tanks.
 When the ARVN armor arrived they destroyed five T-54s for no losses and drove one captured Type 59 tank back to Ái Tử.
 On 10 and 11 April further PAVN attacks on Pedro were repulsed at a cost of over 200 PAVN estimated killed.

 On 18 April the PAVN 308th Division attacking from the southwest attempted to outflank Đông Hà but were repulsed.

 On 28 April the commander of the 20th Tank Regiment withdrew from Đông Hà to deal with a PAVN force threatening Ái Tử, seeing the tanks leaving the soldiers of the 57th Regiment panicked and abandoned their positions leading to the collapse of the ARVN defensive line.
 The VNMC 7th Battalion was sent to Ái Tử to help defend the base.

 At 02:00 on 29 April the PAVN attacked the ARVN positions north and south of the base and the ARVN defenses began to crumble, by midday on 30 April Giai ordered a withdrawal from Ái Tử to a defensive line along the south of the Thạch Hãn River and the withdrawal was completed late that day.